On view now through July 2020.

 Washington’s farewell to his generals who survived the war was an emotionally charged address.
-One attendee of the event was Colonel Benjamin Tallmadge, who described the event many years later in his memoirs, “With a heart full of love and gratitude I now take leave of you.
+In attendance was Colonel Benjamin Tallmadge, who described the event many years later in his memoirs, “With a heart full of love and gratitude I now take leave of you.
 I most devoutly wish that your latter days may be as prosperous and happy as your former ones have been glorious and honorable.”
 The memoir is currently on view in McEntee Gallery.

 Few individuals have been as honored and revered in American history as George Washington.
 Elected as the rebellion’s military leader in 1775 as Commander-in-Chief of the Continental Army, and eventually unanimously elected as the first American President, he embodied the spirit of the American people.